The history of the Kings and Queens of Luchazi people

 Succession and coronation

-Traditionally, Luchazi people avoided installing women on the throne because they believed that her husband (mukuetunga) would ran the day to day affairs in the background.
+Traditionally, Luchazi people avoided installing women on the throne because they believed that her husband (mukuetunga) would run the day-to-day affairs in the background.
 However, when there are only women heirs, then there was no way they could avoid a woman ascending on the throne.
 Sometimes, when a chieftaincy experienced a series of male chiefs who died suddenly or unexpectedly, a woman was installed as an alternative in an effort to avoid the occurrence of frequent deaths.

 Funeral of a king/chief's wife (Lisano)